 The best courses offered by Singaporean universities are as follows:

 Kansas Overseas Careers is the best visa consultant in India.
-Our success rate is 98.23 %.
+Served 20K+ customers and over 3K+ active cases.

 Yes, it is possible to work in the country after higher education, but this requires you to get a work visa/pass before doing it.